YottaDB/YDBDoc/ProgGuide/utility.rst

 %RSEL: Selects M routines and places their directories and names in a local array.

+.. _fl-util:

 ++++
 %FL
 ++++

 The %FL utility lists the comment lines at the beginning of source programs. %FL writes the routines in alphabetical order to the specified device.
 If the output device is not the principal device, %FL displays the name of each routine on the principal device as it writes the routine to the output device.

 %FL uses %RSEL to select routines.
-For more information, see `%RSEL`_.
+For more information, see :ref:`rsel-util`.

 **Prompts**